Chart Color Schemes

 The educational profile of Florey exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally with university qualification rates at 39.9% among residents aged 15+, exceeding the Australian average of 30.4%.
-Bachelor degrees are the most common at 23.5%, followed by postgraduate qualifications (12.0%) and graduate diplomas (4.4%).
-Vocational pathways account for 24.9% of qualifications in those aged 15+ – advanced diplomas at 9.4% and certificates at 15.5%.
+The area's educational profile is notable regionally, with university qualification rates at 39.9% among residents aged 15+, surpassing the Australian average of 30.4%.
+Bachelor degrees are the most prevalent at 23.5%, followed by postgraduate qualifications (12.0%) and graduate diplomas (4.4%).
+Vocational pathways account for 24.9% of qualifications among those aged 15+, with advanced diplomas at 9.4% and certificates at 15.5%.

-Educational participation is high with 28.6% of residents currently enrolled in formal education, including 9.1% in primary, 6.8% in secondary, and 6.0% pursuing tertiary education.
-Florey's three schools have a combined enrollment of 2,014 students, serving distinct age groups with two primary and one secondary school.
-The area functions as an educational hub with 42.8 school places per 100 residents, significantly above the regional average of 15.1, attracting students from surrounding communities.
-Florey demonstrates above-average socio-educational conditions with an ICSEA score of 1058.
+Educational participation is high, with 28.6% of residents currently enrolled in formal education.
+This includes 9.1% in primary education, 6.8% in secondary education, and 6.0% pursuing tertiary education.
+Florey's three schools have a combined enrollment of 2,014 students as of the latest data.
+The area demonstrates above-average socio-educational conditions with an ICSEA score of 1058.
+Education provision is balanced with two primary and one secondary school serving distinct age groups.
+As of recent statistics, the area functions as an education hub with 42.7 school places per 100 residents, significantly above the regional average of 15.1, attracting students from surrounding communities.

 Frequently Asked Questions - Education